Farewell to Westphalia

 In 1648, the Peace of Westphalia marked the end of the Thirty Years’ War – an event in which Catholics and Protestants had clashed across Northern Europe.
 The settlement not only ended the conflict but made sovereign nation states a permanent fixture in our world.
 It was a solution in which everyone agreed that what nation states do internally is their own business.

-Sovereign nation states are human technologies that were designed to facilitate the peaceful organisation of human beings, solving for their ideological, political, and religious differences.
+Sovereign nation states are human technologies, designed to facilitate the peaceful organisation of human beings and solving for their ideological, political, and religious differences.
 However, they are technologies that are almost 380 years old and, like all technology of that era, perhaps not the optimal solutions available today.

 Can we not do better?
 We believe that we can.
-Our solution will involve taking a deep dive into developments like blockchain technologies and smart contracts and showing how they can be productively applied to the project of cooperative human governance.
+Our solution involves diving deep into developments like blockchain technologies and smart contracts, and showing how they can be productively applied to cooperative human governance.

-When they arrive, they will provide us relief from the failures of the Westphalian order, and they will offer creative alternatives for humans to govern themselves in effective-yet-self-sovereign ways.
+When they arrive, they will provide us relief from the failures of the Westphalian order and offer creative alternatives for humans to govern themselves in effective-yet-self-sovereign ways.
 We should be optimistic about the promise of these new forms of governance.
 After all, we have nothing to lose but the tyranny of centralised governance, its corruption, and all of its barbed wire fences.

-- The Cypherpunks, hacktivists, and other ideological forefathers of today’s cyberstate movement.
+- The Cypherpunks, hacktivists, and other ideological forefathers of today’s post-state innovators.

 - How technologies like blockchain, zero-knowledge proofs, and artificial intelligence can lay the foundations of a more just social order.